cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 # Types of files

 This section describes the types of files in a progsnap data set.
-For each file type, there is a particular naming scheme that instances of the file type must follow, and there are specific tagged values which may appear in the file, in a specified order.
+For each file type, there is a particular naming scheme that instances of the file type must follow, and there are specific tagged values which may appear in the file.
+Some file types may mandate a particular ordering of lines.

 ## README.txt